 This is the earliest form of comedy film that ever existed since the invention of motion pictures.
 The most striking characteristic of this comedy film genre is that it isn’t accompanied by sound.
 The term “slapstick” was derived from the wooden stick that clowns used to slap to encourage audience applause.

-It is both a universal and simplistic form of comedy that used mostly aggression and visual action to create humour.
+It is both a universal and simplistic form of comedy that used mostly aggression and visual action to create humor.
 Examples of slapstick include the movies of Laurel and Hardy.